brilyuhns/brilyuhns.github.io/index.md

 - Delivered key features including CMS for managing the brokerage, full exchange rewrite, order matching
   engine, brokerage-exchange-custody integrations.
 - Launched multiple PMaaS clients from a single, configurable codebase.
+- Supported the design and rewrite of the digital-asset custody platform, an end-to-end to solution —from wallet architecture to settlement workflows—aligned with MAS TRM guidelines for secure storage of tokenised assets.
 - Collaborated on group wide Technology Risk Manual, Incident Response Policy, Disaster Recovery playbook
   and executed multi-app drills, aligning with MAS guidelines.
 - Mentored engineers into leadership; introduced rotational QA and documentation, reducing dependencies and